hashicorp/terraform-provider-aws/website/docs/r/flow_log.html.markdown

 ## Import

-Flow Logs can be imported using the `id`, e.g.
+Flow Logs can be imported using the `id`, e.g.,

 ```
 $ terraform import aws_flow_log.test_flow_log fl-1a2b3c4d